peromage/peromage.github.io/content/post/cpp-init-array-at-compile-time.md

 # Generating code by templates

 We can use recursive deduction of templates to generate our code.
 There is a limit that you can only do 1024 times of recursion but in my case it's enough.

+The idea is to count the size to zero and use variadic argument to increase the number of arguments on each recursion.
+Finally the size of the array will be passed to the bottom and the variadic argument gets expanded.

+It's a pretty simple trick.

 ```c++
 template<std::size_t N, std::size_t M, typename T, typename...
 U>